Read answers to commonly asked questions about Call of Duty: Infinite Warfare for Windows 10.

-Note If it's been less than 31 days since you upgraded to Windows 10, you won't get the November update right away.
+Note If it's been less than 31 days since you upgraded to Windows 10, you won't get the update right away.
 This is to allow you to go back to your previous version of Windows if you choose.
-After the 31 days have passed, your PC will automatically download the November update.
+After the 31 days have passed, your PC will automatically download the latest update.

 No, cross play against other versions and platforms is not supported.